levelarts-studio/cte-docs/content/gad1-docs/_index.md

 Looking for lessons and assignments?
 See the **[Modules Page](modules)**.
 {{< /callout >}}

+---

 ## Recap — What You Should Know
 Before starting this course, you should already be comfortable with:

-- **Industry Roles & Pipelines** — basic understanding of careers in games, animation, and design; how roles fit into production.
+- **Industry Roles & Pipelines** — careers in games, animation, and design; how roles fit into production.
-- **Digital Literacy** — file management, backups, industry naming conventions, and installing/managing creative software (Blender, Krita).
+- **Digital Literacy** — file management, backups, naming conventions, and managing software (Blender, Krita).
-- **Visual Storytelling** — game genres, player agency, composition, and concept sketching to communicate ideas.
+- **Visual Storytelling** — genres, player agency, composition, and concept sketching.
-- **3D Basics** — navigation in Blender, creating and exporting a simple prop, comparing 2D and 3D workflows.
+- **3D Basics** — Blender navigation, creating/exporting a simple prop, comparing 2D and 3D workflows.
-- **Collaboration & Critique** — working in small teams, presenting works-in-progress, and applying feedback.
+- **Collaboration & Critique** — working in teams, presenting works-in-progress, applying feedback.
-- **Professional Practices** — starter portfolio, resume basics, and awareness of freelance vs studio career paths.
+- **Professional Practices** — starter portfolio, resume basics, freelance vs studio career awareness.

 If any of these areas feel shaky, review your **Intro to Media Careers notes** or revisit key modules before moving forward.

 ## What We Cover

+{{% steps %}}

-1. **Blender Fundamentals & Basic Props**
+### Step 1 — Blender Fundamentals & Basic Props
-   Navigation, modeling tools, simple props (crates, barrels, furniture), clean meshes and materials.
+Learn Blender navigation and modeling tools by creating simple props (crates, barrels, furniture).
+Focus on **clean meshes** and simple materials.

-2. **Intermediate Prop Modeling & UV Mapping**
+### Step 2 — Intermediate Prop Modeling & UV Mapping
-   Hard-surface modeling, low-poly game assets, UV unwrapping and texture mapping.
+Build more complex props and game-ready assets.
+Practice **UV unwrapping** and prepare models for texturing.

-3. **Texturing, Lighting & Export Pipeline**
+### Step 3 — Texturing, Lighting & Export Pipeline
-   Creating textures, baking normal/AO maps, lighting renders, preparing assets for Unreal.
+Create textures and bake normal/AO maps.
+Set up lighting for renders and learn how to **export assets for Unreal**.

-4. **Unreal Engine Setup & Asset Import**
+### Step 4 — Unreal Engine Setup & Asset Import
-   Project setup, importing Blender models, organizing scenes, building materials.
+Open Unreal Engine, set up projects, and import Blender models.
+Learn to **organize scenes** and build basic materials.

-5. **Environment Design & Level Assembly**
+### Step 5 — Environment Design & Level Assembly
-   Blocking out spaces, placing props, sculpting landscapes, adding foliage, lighting for mood.

-6. **Final Environment Project**
+Block out simple spaces, place props, and sculpt landscapes.
+Add foliage and adjust lighting to set mood.

+### Step 6 — Final Environment Project
-   Design and light a themed environment with your hero prop; add basic Blueprint interactivity; present a walkthrough and portfolio renders.
+Design and light a **small themed environment** using your hero prop.
+Add basic Blueprint interactivity, record a walkthrough, and publish portfolio renders.

+{{% /steps %}}